Google

 Overlapped operations will complete later

-The application has initiated an overlapped operation which cannot be completed immediately.
 A completion indication will be given at a later time when the operation has been completed.

 WSA_IO_INCOMPLETE (OS dependent)